A-I-Research-Facility/Reinforcement-learning/README.md

 </div>
 <br/>

-## 🟧 How does the learning process works
+## 🟧 How does the learning process works?
 There are 2 main components of the process, the learing agent, and the environment.
 The environment, just like in the real world, determines all parameters of larning.
 In programming, we call that _algorithm_.

 The process starts when environment sends a **state** to the agent.
 The agent then takes an action on it.
 Based on the action taken by the agent, the environment sends the next **state** and the respective reward to the agent.
 The agent then updates its knowledge based on the reward and evalutes its previous action on it.<br>